SonarSource/sonarqube/server/sonar-docs/src/pages/sonarcloud-pricing.md

 * You choose who can edit your projects
 * Priced by lines of private code

+## How do I activate the paid plan?

+You can activate the paid plan on the "Administration > Billing" page of your organization.

+## What payment options are available?

+Payment is done online by credit card and will happen automatically every month, based on the plan you choose.

+We also accept to receive a purchase order and a wire transfer payment, if ordering a yearly subscription for more than 1M LOCs.
+In this case, you need to contact us through the Contact form.

 ## Can I try a private project on SonarCloud for free?